stata2r/stata2r.github.io/src/fixest/README.md

 **fixest** supports a variety of [multi-model](https://lrberge.github.io/fixest/articles/multiple_estimations.html) capabilities.
-Not are these efficient from a coding perspective (you can get away with much less typing), but they are also highly optimized.
+Not only are these efficient from a coding perspective (you can get away with much less typing), but they are also highly optimized.
 For example, if you run a multi-model estimation with the same group of fixed-effects then **fixest** will only compute those fixed-effects _once_ for all models.
 The next